nbbaier/mcp-turso/README.md

 }
 ```

 You will need an existing database to continue.
-If you don’t have one, [create one](https://docs.turso.tech/quickstart).
+If you don't have one, [create one](https://docs.turso.tech/quickstart).
 To get the database URL via the Turso CLI, run:

 ```bash
 turso db show --url <database-name>